-To sum up the diagram above, most VoIP device and IOT companies have a "call home protocol" which when a device is brand new out of the box or factory reset and the device is connected to the internet it connects to a manufacturer server do see if instant provisioning information is available so that devices don't need to be manually touched to setup a configure each time before they get deployed out in the field.
+To sum up the diagram above, most VoIP device and IOT companies have a "call home protocol," which when a device is brand new out of the box or factory reset and the device is connected to the internet, it connects to a manufacturer server to see if instant provisioning information is available so that devices don't need to be manually touched to setup a configure each time before they get deployed out in the field.

-Well, if someone where to gain access to download the profile that gets downloaded to a device to register to phone system in this case than usernames, server ip's and fqdn's, and all the other things required to make a phone work properly would then be exposed in many cases.
-Once someone has this information it can be exploited to do bad things.
+Well, if someone where to gain access to download the profile that gets downloaded to a device to register to phone system, in this case then usernames, server IPs and Fully Qualified Domain Name (FQDNs), and all the other things required to make a phone work properly would then be exposed in many cases.
+Once someone has this information, it can be exploited to do bad things.

 - In phone system / provider land, this leads to what usually starts as fraudulent calls or toll fraud that can rack up quite a big phone bill.

-- Of course, other things could be exposed such as access to voicemails, company directories, and other things like call logs, call recordings, and so on which are problematic in their own right especially in industries with regulations around this type of data being exposed.
+- Other things could be exposed such as access to voicemails, company directories, call logs, call recordings, and so on, which are problematic in their own right, especially in industries with regulations around this type of data being exposed.

 One tactic we have seen in the past....

-is once a provisioning directly the houses profiles for several devices is exposed, someone can sequentially go up in the mac address range for any manufacturer until they get positive hits in a brute force style way.
-These attempt are as simple as taking any web url, dropping it into a browser address bar and then sequentially changing the address by 1 character.
+Once a provisioning directly the houses profiles for several devices is exposed, someone can sequentially go up in the mac address range for any manufacturer until they get positive hits in a brute force style way.
+These attempts are as simple as taking any web URL, dropping it into a browser address bar and then sequentially changing the address by one character.
 Of course, if scripted this type of attack can take days, weeks, or months until positive hits are returned.
 Since this is not an authentication attempt a lot of systems out there don't have adequate security measures for this.

-Well, no so fast.
-First, that may not be very easy to do especially when you may not control the back end systems to make this change.
+Well, not so fast.
+First, that may not be very easy to do especially when you may not control the backend systems to make this change.
 Second, the MAC address of a phone is not something that can be changed!
 It is a permanent thing unless you plan to replace one or all of your devices.
 So, what do you do?
-Delete your RPS entries, re-configure / redploy the back end system, manually reconfigure all of your phones?
+Delete your RPS entries, re-configure / redeploy the backend system, and manually reconfigure all of your phones?

-Each service provider needs to do extra things to help protect this from causes larger issues if they have no already.
+Each service provider needs to do extra things to help protect this from causes larger issues if they have not already.